 Malware—software designed to disrupt, damage, or gain unauthorized access to a computer system—can allow someone to access files on your computer or reroute the website you land on from a legitimate one you enter to a fake one.
 Check your computer to confirm all traces of this type of program are eradicated.
-Here are a few resources to help you:

 Check for unfamiliar programs or applications.

 See if a hacker installed a lurker programs that could be sending information stored on your system to an unauthorized source.

 Use the most current version of this software, which will have the most recent patches and bug protections incorporated.
 Make it a practice to accept automatic updates or at least do a quick version check once a month.

 Take steps beyond your system